 Welcome to the Reading and Language Lab!

-Our research deals with the cognitive and linguistic skills that are involved in learning to read and write.
+Broadly, in the Reading and Language Lab, our research explores the cognitive and linguistic skills that are involved in learning to read and write.
 For example, we study how children use their phonological knowledge and their knowledge of letter names to try to make sense of writing systems of English and other languages.

 Other studies examine the cognitive processes used by skilled readers and spellers, with an eye toward testing and developing models that may account for these processes.